zbinney/QTM150/README.md

-# QTM 150 learnr Tutorials
+# DASCI 150 learnr Tutorials

-This is a package of tutorials for Oxford College of Emory QTM 150 course.
+This is a package of tutorials for Oxford College of Emory DASCI 150 course.

 To run a tutorial, make sure you've installed the `learnr` package and then run `learnr::run_tutorial("[NUMBER OF TUTORIAL]", package = "QTM150Tutorials")`.